 The Canadian College of Funeral Service's Academic Policies and Procedures have been developed to ensure a safe, inclusive, and supportive learning environment for all students.
-Our policies and procedures define the College's expectations regarding student behaviour and responsibilities, academic affairs and governance, and procedures for resolving complaints and dealing with offences.
+Our policies and procedures outline the College's expectations regarding student behaviour and responsibilities, academic affairs and governance, and procedures for resolving complaints and addressing offences.

-We recommend you review and become familiar with the College's policies, stay informed on new and revised policies, and provide feedback for policy improvement.
+It is the student's responsibility to review and understand the College's policies, stay informed on new and revised procedures and provide feedback for policy improvement.